akashghanate/OpenCV/README.md

 # OpenCV
-Basics programs to learn OpenCV
+Basics programs to learn OpenCV with some miniprojects